hashicorp/setup-nomad/README.md

 This section contains a list of all inputs that may be set for this Action.

 - `version` - (required) The version of `nomad` to install.
 Defaults to `latest` if unset.
+- `ent` - Specifies if we should install Nomad Enterprise instead of Community Edition.
+Defaults to `false` if unset.

 > [!NOTE]
 > To retrieve the `latest` version, this GitHub Action polls the HashiCorp [Releases API](https://api.releases.hashicorp.com/v1/releases/nomad) and finds the latest released version of Nomad that isn't marked as a pre-release (`is_prerelease`).